rizkypjt/Fetching-data-for-fetch-and-RegExp-/README.md

-# Fetching-data-for-fetch-and-RegExp-
+# Fetching data for fetch and RegExp
 Fetching data for fetch and RegExp in displaying summary data

-ry to download the following example app:
+#Try to download the following example app:

 git clone  https://github.com/rizkypjt/Fetching-data-for-fetch-and-RegExp-.git

-next step:
+#next step:
 npm install

-running:
+#running:
 npm run dev

 Now you can access the app by navigating into http://localhost:3000/